motionseed/paymentrestrictionsip/README.md

 Having trouble with the module? [contact support](https://www.motionseed.com/en/contact-us) and we’ll help you sort it out.

-:thumbsup: We do our best to provide you quality modules, **Participate to this effort**, here our Bitcoin Address :
-> `1NXSkSNXYBVSsdf6sZ9P2quEkgvxfVjYF1`

 ## License

 The module is free to use for Commercial and Non-Commercial websites.
 Please read the license of the module :